jcammmmm/semi-infinite-programming-chebyshev/chebyshev.md

 }
 $$

-2. SQP Method
+2. Numerical Optimization Background
 --------------------------------------------------------------------------------------
 CAP will be computed with an open source software implementation of Sequential Programming Method (SQP).
 In particular the implementation provided by MATLAB will be used, that can be found in _fseminf_ routine that belongs to the Optimization Package Extension.

 Current section's aim is to explain the core gears of SQP method, that relies on the concepts of _Newton's Method_ for polynomial root approximation, _Langrage multipliers_ for local constraint optimization, _Kuhn-Karush-Tucker_ optimality conditions and _Quadratic Programming_.
-Those methods and techniques requires that the objective functions and constraints must be smooth; this ensures a predictable algorithm behaviour because they are designed on top of the essence of _Calculus Theory_.
+Those methods and techniques requires that the objective functions and constraints must be smooth; this ensures a predictable algorithm behaviour because they are designed on top of the essence of _Differential Calculus_.

 ### 2.1 Newton's Method